 Some locations have specific conditions that can be made easier to experience with certain location-specific travel gadgets.

-This is probably my favourite gadget that I discovered this year and it served me well travelling around the Balkans in June and July when the temperatures were hot, hot, hot!
+This is probably my favourite gadget that I discovered this year and it served me well travelling around the Balkans in June and July when the temperatures were hot, hot, hot (especially Tirana in June – phew!)!
 There aren’t many trains in that region, so I was on a lot of buses.
 Plus at the end of the trip, I was delayed in Tirana airport for hours – and I was glad of this mini hand-held fan (even if I did get some strange looks!)!

 It is small (smaller than the length of my hand), quiet and its rechargeable battery lasts 6 hours – so I highly recommend this little gadget to anyone who hates being hot & stuffy.